MattMencel/azdo-pipeline-examples/README.md

 ### Task 5 - Archive Old Builds

-To keep build directories from filling up with old builds, we archive all but the 10 most recent builds.
+To keep build directories from filling up with old builds, archive all but the 10 most recent builds.

 ``` sh
 # WORKING DIRECTORY IS $(Agent.WorkFolder)/wiki/Builds